kyma-project/kyma/docs/kyma/docs/017-details-local-installation.md

 ---
-title: Local installation
+title: Local installation scripts
 type: Details
 ---

 Simple as it may seem, the Kyma installation is a complex and dynamic process.
-This document extends the “031-gs-local-installation.md” guide with a detailed breakdown of the alternative installation method, i.e. the “run.sh” script.
+This document extends the **Local Kyma installation** guide with a detailed breakdown of the alternative installation method which is the `run.sh` script.

-> **NOTE:** the ‘run.sh’ script should be used exclusively for development purposes.
+> **NOTE:** Use the `run.sh` script only for development purposes.

 To start the local installation, run the following command:
 ```
 ./installation/cmd/run.sh
 ```

-This script sets up default parameters, starts Minikube, builds Kyma-Installer, generates local configuration, creates the `installation` Custom Resource and sets up Installer.
+This script sets up default parameters, starts Minikube, builds the Kyma-Installer, generates local configuration, creates the Installation custom resource, and sets up Installer.
 Subsequent sections provide a detailed description of each step.

 You can execute the `installation/cmd/run.sh` script with the following parameters:

 - `--skip-minikube-start` which skips execution of the `installation/scripts/minikube.sh` script.
-See the **Start Minikube** section for more details
+See the **Start Minikube** section for more details.
-- `--vm-driver` points to either `virtualbox` or `hiperkit` depending on your operating system
+- `--vm-driver` which points to either `virtualbox` or `hiperkit` depending on your operating system.

-The following snippet lies in the heart of the “run.sh” script:
+The following snippet is the main element of the `run.sh` script:

 ```
 if [[ ! ${SKIP_MINIKUBE_START} ]]; then